Using Tailscale with your firewall

 }

-If you are using FortiGate deep packet inspection, your firewall will intercept HTTPS connections to the Tailscale control plane and nodes on your network will be unable to connect to Tailscale.
-There is no known workaround to run Tailscale on your network.
+If you are using FortiGate application control rules with certain configurations, your firewall will intercept HTTPS connections to the Tailscale control plane, and nodes in your network will be unable to connect to Tailscale.
+If this happens, a certificate verification error similar to the one below will display in the Tailscale client UI and in the output of the Tailscale CLI tailscale status

 Palo Alto Networks